emielzyde/grammar_correction_thesis/modifications.md

 preprocess.py - Data pre-processing utilities used in denoising_model.py and noising_model.py

 queryGoogle.py - Used to query the Google Translate API.
 Before this file can be run, a console project and private key have to be set up (https://cloud.google.com/translate/docs/quickstart)

+sentence_analysis.py - Used to analyse the distribution of lengths and incorrect tokens in the FCE and CoNLL datasets

 xmlReader.py - Used to read the XML data from the FCE dataset, to extract relevant attributes from this data